Cease and desist: United States

 To prevent genericizing and potential loss of its trademark, Google has discouraged use of the word google as a verb, particularly when used as a synonym for general web searching.
-On February 23, 2003, Google sent a cease and desist letter to Paul McFedries, creator of Word Spy, a website that tracks neologisms.
+On 23 February 2003, Google sent a cease and desist letter to Paul McFedries, creator of Word Spy, a website that tracks neologisms.
 In an article in The Washington Post, Frank Ahrens discussed the letter he received from a Google lawyer that demonstrated "appropriate" and "inappropriate" ways to use the verb google.

 Author Patrick Wensink used Jack Daniel's famous branding without licensing as a cover for his 2012 book Broken Piano for President.
 Jack Daniel's requested only future printings of the book to have the cover changed and offered compensation.

-In September 2012, AwardWallet, TripIt and MileWise received a number of cease and desist letters from American Airlines, Delta, United Airlines and Southwest Airlines, demanding that companies discontinue accessing their websites for tracking clients' miles rewards programs.
+In September 2012, AwardWallet, TripIt and MileWise received a number of cease-and-desist letters from American Airlines, Delta, United Airlines and Southwest Airlines, demanding that the companies discontinue accessing their websites to track clients' miles reward programs.

 In 2017, a cease and desist letter sent by Netflix for an unauthorized Stranger Things–related bar event was noted by news outlets such as Fortune and Quartz for its humorous wording.

 Donald Trump sent a cease and desist letter to CNN asking them to retract a poll that showed him being 14 percentage points behind his opponent Joe Biden during the 2020 U.S. presidential election, prompting The Atlantic to warn about attacks on the media.

-In 2021, Google's platform YouTube issued a significant number of cease and desist notices to the creators of various music bots on Discord, such as Rythm and Groovy.
+In 2021, Google's platform YouTube issued numerous cease-and-desist notices to creators of various music bots on Discord, such as Rythm and Groovy.
 These music bots allowed users to request songs and have the bot create a queue.
-This was done by pulling the audio stream from various streaming and video platforms, including YouTube, and then played that audio on the Discord voice channel.
-Because such music bots did not play any of the advertisements included on the video-hosting site, the company alleged missing revenue for itself and the content uploaders.
+This was done by pulling audio streams from various streaming and video platforms, including YouTube, and then playing them in the Discord voice channel.
+Because such music bots did not play any of the advertisements on the video-hosting site, the company alleged that it and the content uploaders were missing revenue.
 A spokesperson for Google told The Verge that Groovy violated YouTube's terms of service for "modifying the service and using it for commercial purposes".
-The makers of Groovy had decided to comply with Google's request by shutting down the bot on August 30, 2021.
-According to estimations, the bot had more than 250 million users.
+The makers of Groovy had decided to comply with Google's request by shutting down the bot on 30 August 2021.
+According to estimates, the bot had more than 250 million users.